-The OFE Open Source Policy Series 2021 offers deep-dives into the most policy-relevant topics in the area of open source, open technologies and the most pressing digital policy challenges facing Europe.
+The OFE Open Source Policy Series 2021 offered deep-dives into the most policy-relevant topics in the area of open source, open technologies and the most pressing digital policy challenges facing Europe.

-Following the EU Open Source Policy Summit 2021, where high-level policy makers such as European Commissioner Thierry Breton set the scene for what is at stake, the Policy Series will be articulated as six virtual events during the spring and early summer.
+Following the EU Open Source Policy Summit 2021, where high-level policy makers such as European Commissioner Thierry Breton set the scene for what is at stake, the Policy Series was articulated as six virtual events during the spring and early summer.
 A large array of stakeholders, who work at the intersection of politics and technology, addressed the role of ‘open’ in crucial areas such as a European Chip Industry, the green transition in the energy sector, smart cities, institutional capacity building, digital sovereignty, and the EU’s competitiveness.

 Together with our Series Partner, the Eclipse Foundation, we were glad to enhance the political debate at this critical juncture, as discussions of Openness move into a deeper understanding of the strategic role Open Source will play in Europe’s digital future.
 You can watch recordings of the whole series below.

 With 68% of the world’s population estimated to be living in urban environments by 2050 – and a simultaneous projected rise in global population to nearly 10B people – the need to rethink our approach to civic infrastructure is ever more pressing.

 How can we architect smart cities, with open source thinking, standards, data and technology, to best serve the needs of all of their residents?
 How can we engineer smart systems to respect citizen privacy while still delivering services effectively?
 What’s the most ecologically friendly way to deal with the ever increasing volume of data that smart cities and the smart objects that connect to them will generate?

 At this event, we explored innovations of today in the smart city arena, some thoughts for creating the best of all possible futures, and the role of public private partnerships in delivering privacy respecting value to residents of these cities of the future, based on open source, open standards, and open data.